jordanmbarrows/growthcurve/USERGUIDE.md

 - `format_ocelloscope_data()` assigns the time vector and filters wells against the design

-- A `block_name` column is added with value "ocelloscope"
+- A `block_name` column is added with value `ocelloscope`

 - `gcplyr::trans_wide_to_tidy()` converts to long format

-After either path, the tidy data is merged with the parsed design using `gcplyr::merge_dfs()`, `NA` values are removed with `na.omit()`, and the `Time` column is coerced to numeric.
+After either path, the tidy data is merged with the parsed design using `gcplyr::merge_dfs()`, `NA` values are removed with `na.omit()`, and the `Time` column is coerced to `numeric`.
 A warning is emitted if the maximum `Time` value exceeds 200, which suggests the time vector may still be in minutes rather than hours.

 ### 5.3 Core Computation Details